Report on Under Co-payment Prescriptions 2020-21 (by date of supply)

 Hansard from the Senate indicates that this second reading amendment was agreed to (page 1799).

-As agreed under the 5CPA, the data being collected by the Services Australia includes:
+Data collected by Services Australia includes:

 - the patient’s name*;